 If you’re going to run a successful blog, you’re going to need some email newsletter tools.

-Fact is, email is a powerhouse.
+Email is a powerhouse, which is why an email campaign is often a part of most marketing strategies.
+By 2023 it is estimated that there will be 4.3 billion email users in the world.
 It’s an owned channel, not something subject to the variability introduced by algorithms on Google, Facebook, or wherever else people find your content.

 Let’s dive in!

 Still copying content into WordPress?